-Dr Carina O'Reilly teaches politics, sociology, policing and criminal justice at undergraduate and Masters level, and has developed two Masters degrees, in International Relations and in Contemporary Policing at Anglia Ruskin University, where she is currently acting Senior Lecturer and Course Leader.
+Dr Carina O'Reilly has taught politics, sociology, policing and criminal justice at undergraduate and Masters level, and developed and led several undergraduate and Masters degrees at Anglia Ruskin University.
+She is now a Senior Lecturer and Programme Leader at the University of Lincoln.
 She has recently completed doctoral research on legitimacy and values in local policing.